robert-hh/Micropython-Editor/README.md

 - Made settings dialogue visible in basic mode, allowing to change both the autoindent flag and the search case flag
 - Create the ESP8266 version with all features but mouse support.

+**2.8** Support of two byte UTF-8 characters on keyboard input
+- This in implemented for all versions.
+However WiPy does not support it in the lower levels of sys.stdin.